How To Cultivate a Growth Mindset

 Part of cultivating a growth mindset is the willingness to keep learning and trying new things.

-15. Determination is essential.
+15. Determination Is Essential.

 Asking for help from experts or people who have faced similar situations is always a good idea.
 Determination doesn’t mean you have to do it all on your own.

-16. Learn the power of “YET.”
+16. Learn The Power of “YET.”

 Professor Dweck emphasizes the importance of telling her students they have “not yet” mastered a skill or reached their goal, meaning that eventually they can and will!